claes-npm/serverless-plugin-typescript/README.md

 The only change in this forked version is the option to skip the dependency copy (node_modules folder being copied to the build folder).

-This is done by adding the argument `--copyDependencies false` to the sls deploy or package command.
+This is done by adding the argument `--doNotCopyDependencies` to the sls deploy or package command.

 E.g.
 ```
-serverless package --package .package --copyDependencies false
+serverless package --package .package --doNotCopyDependencies
 ```

 ## Features